SEIR-7-06/HW-loops-conditionals/README.md

 ### Alien Attire
 1. Kristyn's left shoe has traveled through time and space and turned up in Thom's accessories drawer!
 Remove Kristyn's shoe from the array and save it to the variable `kristynsShoe`.
 Use that variable to add Kristyn's lost shoe to Thom's accessories array.

-### Dress 'em Up
-1. Modify your code to put together **3 separate outfits** for Kristyn and Thom.
+2. Modify your code to put together **3 separate outfits** for Kristyn and Thom.
 Put the output in a sentence to tell us what we'll be wearing.
 Mix and match!

 <hr>
 &#x1F534; The commit message should read: <br>